 During your brainstorming sessions with the client, you also learn that one of their key objectives for this fiscal year is increasing conversions and per-customer revenue, especially by upselling to existing and returning customers.
 As you launch your campaign and the weeks roll on, you can see from your perch atop the sales funnel that, while you’re not having any trouble bringing in new leads, their rate for bottom-of-funnel conversions and upsells is much lower than it should be.

-After reviewing your Keyword Tracking data, you discover one potential cause of this discrepancy: A large percentage of prospects and returning customers are arriving at your client’s website in search of a company that offers over-the-phone customer service and assistance.
+After reviewing your Visitor Tracking data, you discover one potential cause of this discrepancy: A large percentage of prospects and returning customers are arriving at your client’s website in search of a company that offers over-the-phone customer service and assistance.
 And while this service is definitely something your client offers to customers, they’re not properly advertising this fact.

 Armed with this knowledge, you’ve got everything you need to dazzle your clients during your next meeting or call.
 With this data at the ready, you can craft ads that will not only continue to bring in leads and lower CPL, but also help with the client’s big-picture plans.
 By taking the initiative and showing interest in your client’s wider strategic objectives — and pointing out where your agency fits into the mix — you can establish yourself as an indispensable strategic partner.